-I have received a copy of all policy cha anges of the Avila University Radiologic Science Program Handbook that affect me.
+I have received a copy of all policy changes of the Avila University Radiologic Science Program Handbook that affect me.
 The policies have been reviewed and clarified.
-I understand these and agree to abid e by the dictates of these policies.
-I understand that it is my responsibility to br ing any questions or concerns regarding these changes to the Radiologic Science Facu lty.
-Student Signature Date Witness Date
+I understand these and agree to abide by the dictates of these policies.

+I understand that it is my responsibility to bring any questions or concerns regarding these changes to the Radiologic Science Faculty.

+Witness